 2: Located in Southern Sky

 The Orion Nebula is visible, even in moderate light-pollution, and finding it is relatively easy as it is located within one of the night sky’s most prominent constellations, after which the nebula is named.
 Straddling the celestial equator also means that the constellation of Orion is visible from most places on the planet, or at least those located between latitudes +85° and -75°.
 In the Southern Hemisphere, however, the Orion constellation appears upside down, with the giant standing on his head.
-Interestingly, the celestial equator passes roughly through the top right star in Orion’s belt, meaning that the Orion Nebula is officially located in the southern celestial sphere.
+Interestingly, the celestial equator passes roughly through the top right star in Orion’s belt, meaning that the Orion Nebula’s location is officially in the southern celestial sphere.

 3: Observed During November to April